ljwoodley/azure_cloud_resume_challenge/README.md

 Additionally, set up dedicated Azure subscriptions for production and development environments.
 This ensures that production resources are developed and maintained independently of development resources.

-## Configuring Secrets and Azure Credentials for GitHub Actions
-[OpenID Connect](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-cli%2Clinux#use-the-azure-login-action-with-openid-connect) (OIDC) is used to authenticate with Azure from a GitHub Actions workflow.
-The official [GitHub docs](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure) contains information on setting up a workflow for OIDC.

-### Azure Subscription Setup
+## Azure Subscription Setup
-You must be logged into an Azure subscription for OIDC configuration.
+You must be logged into an Azure subscription for this project.
 Follow these steps if you need to log into your subscription.
 1. __Azure Account Login__: Run `az login`.